OlivierSohn/hamazed/BACKLOG.md

-- merge shipId and connection in the key

-- add server logs
-in the logs, say:
-"Handler #1|..."
+- pass cli arg for color theme :
++ default to red
++ primary color names accepted

-- pass cli arg for color theme (if no arg is passed, default to red). all ships will be on a perimeter, next to one another.
-The center of the ships colors will be the theme color. chat command /color changes the theme at runtime using
++ time will chose based on whatever time the server was started all ships will be on a perimeter, next to one another.
+The center of the ships colors will be the theme color. chat command "/color" changes the theme at runtime.

-- change colors of external frame at each shot number : this allows to become aware of when a number is shot.
+- animate color of external frame at each shot number (fast change to another color then slow change back to normal) : this allows to become aware of when a number is shot.
-(the color change could be smooth)

 - chat : make it easier to use
 - in AppState we could have arrays of random numbers, and a particle system would pass